 ISSN International Centre (2006) The ISSN register. http://www.issn.org.
 Accessed 20 Feb 2007.

-European Radiology Experimental is affiliated with the European Society of Radiology.
+European Radiology Experimental is owned by the European Society of Radiology.

 Annual Journal Metrics

 42 days to first decision for all manuscripts